Home / Guides / How to Replace Toner

 Toner cartridges are plastic, metal, and residual powder — and they don't belong in a landfill, where the powder can leach and the shell takes centuries to break down.
 Recycling is genuinely easy:

 Use the box you just opened.
-Most OEM cartridges ship with a prepaid return label — HP, Brother, Canon, and Lexmark all run free mail-back programs; drop the old cartridge in the new one's box and ship it.
+Many manufacturers and retailers offer cartridge-return or recycling programs.
+Check the packaging, the manufacturer's current recycling instructions, or the retailer's acceptance policy before sending or dropping off an empty cartridge.
 No label?
 Office supply stores accept cartridges at the counter (some pay small rewards), and remanufacturers accept empties because your shell is their raw material.
 ABT service customers can simply hand empties to the technician on the next visit — we return them into the remanufacturing stream, which is part of how certified remanufactured cartridges keep per-page costs down.

 Storing SparesKeep unopened cartridges sealed in their bags, flat, at room temperature, away from sunlight — heat and humidity clump the powder.
-Shelf life is typically around two years; buy a spare, not a stockpile.
+Storage life varies by manufacturer and environment, so keep a reasonable spare rather than building a large stockpile.